 Here are just a few reasons that driving without insurance in Alberta is not worth the risk:

-- The Fines.
+The Fines.
 The fines are much higher than you might realize.
-A first time offense can cost you up to $10,000.
+A first time offence can cost you up to $10,000.

-- Failure to Pay Fees Is Punishable by Incarceration.
-Driving without insurance is not an offense that usually puts you at risk for jail time.
+Failure to Pay Fees Is Punishable by Incarceration.
+Driving without insurance is not an offence that usually puts you at risk for jail time.
 However, failure to pay the fees for the incident can be punished by a jail sentence that might be as long as six months.